-Where it has been agreed that a student can submit on a different date under the University's reasonable adjustments, the student should submit the assessment via the approved submission method.
+Where it has been agreed that a student can submit on a different date under the University's reasonable adjustments process, the student should submit the assessment via the approved submission method.

 For all assessments, teaching staff will need to review the class list to determine whether any of the students have agreed reasonable adjustments they will need to apply when administering the assessment.
 Access to the class list is restricted to relevant staff (allocated to teaching activities for that group of students).
-Where timed exams have been replaced by an inclusive approach of 24 hours, the extra time on the class lists would not apply where 24 hours is being provided for all.
-However where the assessment is time constrained and/or invigilated, or a different assessment such as a presentation, staff would need to consult the class lists and contact Disability Services should they have any queries.
-Please also be aware that students can disclose or their needs can change throughout the year so please do regularly refresh your class list.
-Staff can also expect individual contact from disability advisers to exceptionally explore further adjustments to assessment such as alternative assessments.
+Where timed invigilated exams have been replaced by an inclusive approach of 24 hours open book exams, the extra time on the class lists would not apply where 24 hours is being provided for all.
+However, where the assessment is time constrained and/or invigilated, or a different assessment such as a presentation, staff would need to consult the class lists and contact Disability Services should they have any queries.
+Please also be aware that students can disclose, or their needs can change throughout the year, so staff are asked to regularly refresh the class list.
+Staff can also expect individual contact from Disability Advisers to exceptionally explore further adjustments to assessment such as alternative assessments.